jdkingsley/datasciencecoursera/README.md

 	http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The R script, named run_analysis.R, reads the datasets from the original experiment form the working directory of the current R session.
+The R script, named run_analysis.R, reads the datasets from the original experiment from the working directory of the current R session.
 The script does not require inputs but does require the reshape2 and plyr R packages.
 The output of the script is a new text file named BodyAccActivity.txt which is written to the